alexa-samples/alexa-smart-home-e2e-solution-workshop/Lab 1.md

 ## Objective

-In this lab, you’ll be setting up a virtual device, web app and the backend infrastructure.
+In this lab, we’ll be setting up a virtual device, web app and the backend infrastructure.
 To do the setup, we'll use the CloudFormation to setup all the AWS services (Amplify, API Gateway, Cognito, DynamoDB, Lambda, CloudWatch & IAM) automatically.

-## Lab Scope Architecture
+## Lab Architecture

 ![image](https://user-images.githubusercontent.com/83840078/167214929-05c96196-4afa-45dc-906b-1ff95d20e1e9.png)